Want to checkout our Free Trial?

 Sadly, there’s no cure for this condition, however it doesn’t get worse as a person gets older.
 And there are ways to help like therapy, medicine, surgery, or braces to help people move better and make their muscles work better.

-Leading Causes of Different Types of Paralysis
+Leading Causes of Different Kinds of Paralysis

 • Autoimmune diseases, like Guillain-Barre syndrome, Multiple Sclerosis, etc.